ubershy/StreamSis/README.md

 ------------------------------
 No explicit explanation here.
 *Recently I decided to fill up my GitHub profile and from now on I want my future commits to be publicly trackable.
 Still now I want any public attention to be less as possible.*
-But if you are a programmer, I'm sure you can figure it out. =)

 Not ready for release
 ---------------------
-Currently StreamSis is unusable for the end user.
-GUI is under active development and few must-have things are not yet implemented.
+Currently few must-have things are not yet implemented in StreamSis.
+There are plenty of bugs.
+And no documentation.
+Though it works, I do not recommend constructing user projects now as they might get incompatible with the final 1.0 version of StreamSis.
+After 1.0 version release, backward compatibility for projects is guaranteed till version 2.0.
 - StreamSis runs on:
   - Windows: Yes
   - Linux: Not yet tested